 Competing Interests: Since 1993 GC has worked for the World Cancer Research Fund International and the American Institute for Cancer Research (both not-for-profit organisations).
 He is an honorary Council member of the World Public Health Nutrition Association, its Publications Secretary, and editor of its journal World Nutrition.
-GC was an advisor to the Brazilian federal government in the period 2000-2002 when he worked within its Ministry of Health, and also occasionally for UN agencies including WHO.
+GC is an advisor to the Brazilian federal government, in the period 2000-2002 when he worked within its Ministry of Health, and now again since this year, and also occasionally for UN agencies including WHO.
 GC has occasionally advised the food and beverage industry, but not since 2007 when he advised PepsiCo on the possibility of ethically-based products using the products of Brazilian tropical fruits.
-CAM has acted as advisor to the Brazilian Ministry of Health and also for WHO.
+CAM has acted as advisor to the Brazilian Ministry of Health.